 The novel coronavirus and actions taken to mitigate the spread of it have had and are expected to continue to have an adverse impact on the economies and financial markets of many countries, including the geographical areas in which the Company operates.
-On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was enacted to among other provisions, provide emergency assistance for individuals, families and businesses affected by the coronavirus pandemic.
 It is unknown how long the adverse conditions associated with the coronavirus will last and what the complete financial effect will be to the Company.